 It is most likely, you are currently experiencing something, which has brought you to seek support.
 No matter what is troubling you, psychotherapy can be a place to meet your own (often hidden) resources.

-Working together through the process of therapy is useful in receiving mirroring, reflective questions to open one’s awareness to alternative perspectives, as well as a contained space to explore your internal landscape of thoughts, feelings and sensations.
+Working together through the process of therapy is useful in receiving mirroring, reflective questions to open one’s awareness to alternative perspectives, as well as a contained space to explore your internal landscape of thoughts, feelings and intuition.
 Within a safe, non-judgemental environment, you may feel more able to meet any unease you are experiencing, as a means to foster change you wish to see.

-As a BACP and UKCP accredited, transpersonal integrative psychotherapist, I aim to meet and see you, as and where you are, in a relationship based on equality, unconditional positive regard, compassion and empowerment.
-Bringing my experience of yoga and embodied awareness practices, I invite inquiry into body/movement-based experiences, as a tool for further development of presence, emotional regulation, trauma resolution, interpersonal skills, embodiment, empathy and greater clarity in mind perception.
+I aim to meet and see you, as and where you are, in a relationship based on equality, unconditional positive regard, compassion and empowerment.
+I invite inquiry into body-based experiences, to foster presence, inner guidance, emotional regulation, trauma resolution, interpersonal skills, embodiment, empathy and greater clarity in mind perception.

-While most often people participate in their session through verbal dialogue, sometimes working with breath, visualisation, meditation, movement, sound, art materials, or sand tray is a useful option.
+While most often people participate in their sessions through verbal dialogue, the possibility of working with breath, visualisation, meditation, dreams, movement, sound, drawing, and/or sand are useful tools to explore, express and integrate the unconscious.

 Psychotherapy is often a long-term commitment of several years, however sometimes the work feels complete over a few months.
 Some people choose to focus on a specific matter over the course of a few weeks.
-The length of your work is determined at the beginning of therapy, upon having gone through an assessment to glean what our work together will entail and to decide whether we are suitable working together.
+The length of our work is determined at the beginning of therapy, upon having gone through an assessment to glean what our work together will entail and to decide whether we are suitable working together.

 Training, qualifications & experience